shivasiddharth/GassistPi/README.md

 2. Place the credentials.json file in/home/${USER}/ directory **DO NOT RENAME**

 3. Use the one-line installer for installing Google Assistant
-**Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero, Pi A and Pi 1 B+ users use the "gassist-installer-pi-zero.sh" installer.**

 3.1 Change directory
 ```